-On the front of your boiler you will find a water pressure gauge.
+- Check the boiler pressure – On the front of your boiler, you will find a water pressure gauge.
 You can see where the needle sits to check the pressure.
 If it is in between 1 and 2 bars of pressure, then it is fine.
 If your pressure is too low, it will cut out.
 If it is too high it can break the boiler.
 So if it’s not in the desired position, call a heating engineer.

 There are a number of signs your boiler needs an inspection.
 These include:

 - ⬇️ Low output

 How to stop your condensing boiler from freezing?

 The boiler’s condensing pipe can freeze in sub-zero temperatures, which can cause big problems in very cold weather – exactly when you most need your boiler.

 The condensing pipe is a small opening that sits on the outside wall behind the boiler to remove excess water.
 This can freeze in cold weather.
 To prevent this from happening you can install a thermal warming kit.